Guarantee Mortgage logo

 • Mortgage banker model allows access to multiple lenders rather than single bank's product line

-• 20+ years of established reputation and operational history in California market
+• 20+ years of stored reputation signals and operational history in California market

-• Named loan advisors with documented customer reviews praising responsiveness and expertise
+• Named loan advisors with documented customer reviews praising responsiveness and experience context

 • Offers no-closing-cost refinance options (mentioned in service menu)